nladha09/cuddly-fiesta-rhcsa/Practice-Exam-2.md

 - `vi /etc/sudoers.d/testers` - new file called `/etc/sudoers.d/testers`
 - `%testers ALL=(ALL) ALL` - add the entry
 - `cat /etc/sudoers.d/testers` - view file contents
-- `man sudoers` - if you grep on "all" or "wheel" it should help w/ syntax
+- `man sudoers` - if you grep on "(ALL)" or "wheel" it should help w/ syntax

 #